What is Developmental Biology?

 Development of Cell Types and Organ Systems

 The origins of individual organ systems from stem cells involves general rules, which are being dissected in fruit flies and worms.
 These general rules form the conceptual framework for the understanding of the origin of the many thousands of cell types that make up the mammalian body.
 The ligands receptors, signaling pathways and the way that they are coordinated to form an organism are being studied in many laboratories at Stanford.
 Roel Nusse's and Gerald Crabtree's laboratory have defined fundamental signaling pathways essential for the formation of many cell types and organ systems.
 Seung Kim's laboratory is studying the development of the pancreas and David Kingsley's laboratory the skeletonal system.
-Work in Irv Weissman's laboratory is directed at understanding the formation of the hematopoetic system and the immune system.

 Development of the nervous system